pforero/gridrival/README.md

 # gridrival
-Quantitative Model for optimization of team in grid rival
+Quantitative Model for optimization of fantasy team in Grid Rival.